faizalrf/documentation/MariaDB-Encryption-Hashicorp-Vault.md

 Let's try to start the service properly this time using `systemctl start vault`

-Since we defined "Trace" log level, a lot of data will be logged under the `/hashicorp/logs/vault.log` file, this log level needs to be adjusted later to `info` or `warning` based on the logging requirements.
+Since we defined "Trace" log level, a lot of data will be logged, to view the vault logs we can use **`journalctl -b --no-pager -u vault`**.
+The log level needs to be adjusted later to `info` or `warning` based on the logging requirements.

 ```
 $ systemctl start vault